Skip to main content

 Thousand Islands

-A summer getaway for wealthy families in the late 19th and early 20th centuries, the Thousand Islands region continues to be a favorite vacation destination in upstate New York.
-Straddling the US–Canada border where the St. Lawrence River meets Lake Ontario, Thousand Islands shares the waters with the St. Lawrence Seaway, a series of locks and canals that allow ships to travel between the Atlantic Ocean and the Great Lakes.
+A popular summer getaway for wealthy families in the late 19th and early 20th centuries, the Thousand Islands region remains a favorite warm-weather vacation destination today.
+Straddling the US-Canada border where the St. Lawrence River meets Lake Ontario, Thousand Islands shares the waters with the St. Lawrence Seaway, a series of locks and canals that allow ships to travel between the Atlantic Ocean and the Great Lakes.

 Despite the region’s name, there are actually 1,864 islands, from tiny private isles containing a single residence to larger islands open to the public with campgrounds, parks, cottage rentals, and more.
 Take a boat tour to see Gilded Age mansions and castles, intricate island geography, lighthouses, and other waterfront sights while learning about the history of the area from an onboard guide.
 Alexandria Bay, Clayton, and Sackets Harbor are some of the more popular towns to stay in or visit on the US side.
 If you’re interested in heritage and culture, check out the Cornwall Brothers Museum, Antique Boat Museum, or Thousand Islands Arts Center.